Spotlight on green fundraising

 Currency: If you have any foreign coins which have been gathering dust, Cash4Coins promises the best rates in the UK.
 Leftover Currency also exchanges old coins and notes, including pre-euro currency such as Spanish pesetas and French francs.

-Printer cartridges: Turn your old empty cartridges into a money-spinner – Empties Please, Recycle4Charity and The Ink Bin all recycle them.
+Printer cartridges: Turn your old empty cartridges into a money-spinner – Empties Please and Recycle4Charity recycle them.
 Don’t just limit yourself to the school – ask parents to drop off their empty cartridges, and approach local businesses to see if they’d like you to take their empties off their hands too.

 Host: pta.co.uk.edcol.org